Sign up for our FREE 8-week course to get on the property ladder.

 The most glaring downside is that you are not actually paying off your home.
 This means that you are not building equity, and at the end of the loan period you are essentially where you started.

-Another problematic feature with fixed rate interest-only home loans is that once your interest-only period is over, the amount you will need to pay in monthly instalments will actually increase.
+Another problem with fixed rate interest-only home loans can be that once your interest-only period is over, the amount you will need to pay in monthly instalments will actually increase.
 This is because the principal amount will not have changed and nor will the loan term, meaning that the same amount will have to be paid back in fewer instalments.

 If you are using an interest-only home loan to bet on an investment, a lot rests on your ability to pick the market.
 While we do have a relatively stable property market here in Australia, real estate can be full of surprises.
 If you get it wrong you are looking at higher monthly repayments, paying more money in interest over the life of the loan or even losing money.